Effects of Music

 The Mozart effect is a theory that claims that children who listen to certain types of music such as classical music will be brighter, more skilled in terms of motor abilities, and will have higher cognitive skills than children who do not listen to this type of music.

-They will also learn faster and retain more information than children who do not listen to certain types of music.
+They will also learn faster and retain more information than children who do not listen to those types of music.

 They have found that using this type of music and at precisely this beat-per-minute ratio increases retention and decreases stress and tension while trying to learn.
 It is claimed that by employing the right music at just the right tempo, it’s possible to activate the right brain and the left brain simultaneously thus increasing the learning rate by five times the norm.